kkrizka/atlas-cmake/_episodes/04-packagecmake.md

 In this section, we will write two `CMakeLists.txt` files; one for the `JetSelectionHelper` package and one for the `AnalysisPayload` package.
 The contents will tell CMake how to compile each package.
 The former will teach you how to define a library and the latter how to define an executable program.

-The approach we will take is to slowly construct the `CMakeLists.txt` incrementaly adding blocks and running `make` each time.
+The approach we will take is to slowly construct the `CMakeLists.txt` incrementaly adding blocks and building each time.
 Quite often, this will result in an error.
 We will then analyze the error and implement the next block that fixes it.

 # Compiling JetSelectionHelper